cavaliercoder/cavaliercoder.github.io/_drafts/so-i-wrote-a-manifest-what-next.md

 * Trace changes back to the source
 * Roll back vs roll forward

+## Angles?
+* Rule 1: Use source control, Rule 2: See rule 1

 Start with the story of when I started out